Start9Labs/documentation/site/source/guides/device-guides/dg-linux/lan-linux.rst

                 sudo bash -c "echo 'start9/adjective-noun.local.crt' >> /etc/ca-certificates.conf"
                 sudo update-ca-certificates

         In the output it should say ``1 added`` if it was successful.

-        Now restart Firefox (or other Mozilla application) and login to your server using ``https://``.
-No SSL warning should appear.
-If you still encounter issues, `contact support <https://start9.com/contact>`_.
+For most applications, you will now be able to securely connect via ``https``.
+We highly recommend continuing on to our :ref:`Configuring Firefox <ff-linux>` guide.

     .. group-tab:: Arch/Garuda